How High Schools and Colleges Use ACT Results

 - Scholarships and loans

 Some scholarship and loan agencies may use ACT test results with other information such as high school grades to identify qualified candidates.
 However, the agencies may not look at academic potential alone.
 The ACT score report provides information about a student's educational needs, extracurricular achievements, and educational plans.
 This information, along with high school grades and test scores, helps the agencies evaluate applications for scholarships, loans, and other financial assistance.

-If you took the ACT Plus Writing, the colleges and high school to which you have ACT report your scores will receive your Writing scores and the reader's comments on your essay along with your subject-area scores and Composite score.
+If you took the ACT with writing, the colleges and high school to which you have ACT report your scores will receive your writing scores along with your subject-area scores and Composite score.